aid2e/boot-camp-2024/AID2E-2024/AID2E-2024/Day-1/GIT-course/Exercise-2.md

 ```bash
 git push --set-upstream origin main
 ```
-    * --set-upstream: This option sets the upstream (tracking) reference for the branch.
+ - `--set-upstream`: This option sets the upstream (tracking) reference for the branch.
-    * origin: This is the name of the remote repository.
+ - `origin`: This is the name of the remote repository.
-    * main: This is the name of the branch you want to push.
+ - `main`: This is the name of the branch you want to push.
 In this case the name of the branch is `main`

 * After pushing, you can verify that your changes are on the remote repository by visiting the repository URL in your web browser or by using:
 ```bash